Restless Chipotle

 Here are some recipes from here on Restless Chipotle that make the most out of peppers!

-Overhead view of a serving of soup being removed from the pot.
+• Overhead view of a bowl of soup.

 How to use